by Robert Burney M.A.

 'should be.'
 We have unreasonable expectations of ourself.

 We are all romantics.
-(I would guess that most anyone reading this would
+(I would guess that most anyone reading

-taught that when we find our prince or princess we would live 'happily
+were taught that when we find our prince or princess we would live 'happily

 ever after.'
 So, it follows that since we haven't gotten to 'happily ever